If you want to know what energy balance is, how it works, and how to use it to lose fat and build muscle, then you want to read this article.

 What have you done here?

-Yup, you’ve basically erased your entire week’s caloric deficit in two days, putting you back to square one.
+Yup, you’ve basically erased your entire week’s calorie deficit in two days, putting you back to square one.

 3. Failing to account for water retention.

-When you keep your body in a caloric deficit, and especially a large one, you lose fat, but you also tend to retain more water.
+When you keep your body in a calorie deficit, and especially a large one, you lose fat, but you also tend to retain more water.

-The reason for this is simple: caloric restriction increases production of the “stress hormone” cortisol, which in turn increases water retention.
+The reason for this is simple: calorie restriction increases production of the “stress hormone” cortisol, which in turn increases water retention.

 Depending on your physiology, this effect can minimal, or can be so strong that it completely obscures several weeks of fat loss.